 Fire is one of the most important elements of survival.
 With a fire, you can keep yourself warm throughout the night plus it is a signal to anyone looking for you.

-That’s why I carry an X-Plore Gear Firestarter.
+That’s why I carry a firestarter.
 It is a magnesium rod with a dual-sided scraper.
 If you use it properly, it will spark any dry tinder you have.
 It weighs about 2 ounces, so it is easy to toss in your pack and forget about it until you need it.

 Having dry tinder, though, can be a problem.
 One solution is to soak cotton balls with petroleum jelly.
 Stick some in a sealed plastic bag and it is lightweight tinder to get even damp wood burning.